s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 <img width="600" src="../images/lightning-probing-2/jamming.png" alt="Jamming the Alice-Bob hop via a circular route."/>

 We suggest combining jamming and probing to overcome the dimensionality issue described above.
-In particular, the attack can jam all channels in a multi-channel hop except one, and then probe the remaining channel.
+In particular, the attacker can jam all channels in a multi-channel hop except one, and then probe the remaining channel.
 In other words, while the attacker cannot influence how a routing node chooses a channel to forward a probe, it is possible to decrease the set of _suitable_ channels the node picks from.

 Geometrically, jamming-enhanced probing boils down to revealing each channel individually.
 In the 3-dimensional case, the prober first reveals b_1, then b_2, and then b_3.
 Each balance is represented by a plane parallel to the corresponding axis.
 The intersection of three perpendicular planes is a single point representing the true balance vector.